amd/HPCTrainingDock/README.md

    Core/lmod/6.6    Core/settarg/6.6
 ```

-In the above display (D) stands as "default".
+In the above display, (D) stands for "default".
 The modules are searched in the `MODULEPATH` environment variable, which is set during the images creation.
 Below, we report details on most of the modules displayed above.

 Module name: `clang/base`

 Modulefile location: `/etc/lmod/modules/Linux/clang`

 Modulefile content:
 ```bash
  whatis("Clang (LLVM) Base version 14 compiler")